By: Marilyn L. Davis

 Why this Change in Attitude?

-Nearly every alcoholic and addict I have ever worked with felt shame and guilt over their actions, and many times, it was about themselves, not solely their behaviors, but an assessment of themselves.
+Nearly every alcoholic and addict I have ever worked with felt shame and guilt over their actions.
+Many times, it was about themselves, not solely their behaviors, but an assessment of themselves.
 In some cases, they used alcohol and drugs to cover up these feelings.
-Therefore, ripping off the layers only makes them more vulnerable at a time when they are the most prone to relapse.
+Therefore, ripping off the layers only makes them more vulnerable when they are most prone to relapse.

 By acknowledging my actions and reinforcing that I did not die of embarrassment, did not have to relapse over the admission, found others who had done or said the same type of thing, and then changed, I see that people are willing to reveal their secrets to my understanding, compassionate ear.